 The automatic-winding chronograph’s cathedral gong audibly chimes with each change of function: start, stop and reset.
 A constant force escapement, visible at 6 o’clock on the dial, ensures the energy delivered to the escapement remains constant from the beginning to the end of the power reserve.

 The in-house automatic winding movement, caliber MBA13, runs at 3Hz, has a 48-hour power reserve, with 558 components, 75 of which are jewels.
 The main plate and bridges are anthracite rhodium-plated, with a white or pink gold gear, depending on the version.
-A sapphire bridge with gold chatons supports the constant force escapement at 6 o’clock.
+A sapphire bridge with gold chatons supports the constant-force escapement at 6 o’clock.
 Functions include hours and minutes.
 Mono-pusher chronograph with a mechanical chime (patented cathedral gong), each time the function is changed (start, stop, reset).
-Constant-force mechanism visible at 6 o’clock on the dial side and underneath the sapphire bridge.
+The constant-force mechanism is visible at 6 o’clock on the dial side and underneath the sapphire bridge.
 Platinum automatic weight.

-The case measures 45 mm by 15.83 mm and is available in a choice of materials: grade 5 titanium, black PVD grade 5 titanium, pink gold and white gold.
+The case measures 45 mm by 15.83 mm and is available in a choice of materials: grade 5 titanium, black PVD grade 5 titanium, pink gold, and white gold.
 Sapphire case back.
 Water-resistance is 30 meters.
-Black alligator leather strap with push button clasp matching the case material.
+Black alligator leather strap with a push-button clasp matching the case material.